-These easy-to-make Italian-style stuffed portobello mushrooms are filled with ricotta, spinach and sliced tomato, then finished with a crispy breadcrumb topping.
-Enjoy these vegetarian delights as an appetizer or serve them with a refreshing side salad for a nutritious and filling meal.
+These Italian-style stuffed portobello mushrooms are filled with ricotta, spinach, and tomato, then finished with a crispy breadcrumb topping.
+Enjoy these easy-to-make vegetarian delights as an appetizer or serve them with a refreshing side salad for a nutritious and filling meal.

-Here, we pack in loads of baby spinach, tomato slices, creamy ricotta cheese, garlic, and homemade Italian Seasoning.
-The mushrooms bake, absorbing the aromatics and some of the creamy cheese to become irresistibly decadent.
-To top things off–literally–is a generous sprinkling of breadcrumbs for a golden-brown and delicious crunch.
+They’re packed with baby spinach, fresh tomato, creamy ricotta cheese, garlic, and homemade Italian Seasoning.
+The mushrooms bake, absorbing the aromatics and some of the creamy cheese, and become irresistibly decadent.
+To top things off–literally–is a generous sprinkling of breadcrumbs for a golden-brown crunch.

-Like their bite-sized cousins, the porous structure of portobello mushrooms allows them to absorb pretty much anything they come in contact with.
-And, because these fabulous fungi feature caps that are on the larger side, that means more surface area to stuff and absorb all that wonderful flavor.
+Like their bite-sized cousins, the porous structure of portobello mushrooms allows them to absorb the flavor of pretty much anything they come in contact with.
+And, because these fabulous fungi feature caps that are on the larger side, that means more surface area to stuff.

 Table of Contents